Checking in at our stations

 When to check in

 How far in advance you need to check in depends on what ticket you have.
 If in doubt, arrive with time to spare and have a croissant.
-Due to increased passport controls give yourself at least 45 minutes at busy times such as weekends and bank holidays.
+Give yourself at least 45 minutes at busy times such as weekends and bank holidays.

 Check in at Brussels Midi/Zuid